Where to incorporate an International Business – Part 1: Offshore vs Onshore

 Offshore companies are still powerful vehicles for certain business activities or for a certain purpose within a given business group structure.

-For instance, you can hold certain business assets offshore such as IP, for better protection or operate certain areas of your business and/or business investments with tax-neutral entities.
+For instance, you can hold certain business assets offshore such as an IP, for better protection or for operating certain areas of your business and/or business investments with tax-neutral entities.

-You can also use vehicles such as foundations, or trusts, for certain purposes, which in certain cases could lead to a better protection, optimize your legal tax strategy and maximize planning and control efficiency of interrelated entities while maintaining confidentiality and protecting beneficial owners.
+You can also use vehicles such as foundations, or trusts, for certain purposes, which in certain cases could lead to a better protection, optimizing your legal tax strategy and maximizing planning and control efficiency of interrelated entities, while maintaining confidentiality and protecting beneficial owners.

 On the other hand, you could use tax-transparent ‘onshore’ companies such as US LLCs or UK LLPs, to process credit card payments within a group structure.
-Certain LLCs and LLPs are usually treated as partnership for tax purposes and therefore they are not subject to tax at the corporate level, but rather are taxed at the member level, whether individual or corporate.
+Certain LLCs and LLPs are usually treated as a partnership for tax purposes and therefore are not subject to tax at the corporate level, but are rather taxed at the member level, whether individual or corporate.

 You need the help of professionals for doing that.
 Laws, taxation, reputation, banking options, legal entity types vary among jurisdictions.

-If your business is properly structured you will be able to leverage the best of the ‘offshore’ – asset protection, privacy, low tax and reasonable corporate compliance burden – and ‘onshore’ world – access to top banking options, payment service providers, merchant accounts and credit card processing and more reputable – while minimizing the above-mentioned downsides.
+If your business is properly structured you will be able to leverage the best of the ‘offshore’ – asset protection, privacy, low tax and reasonable corporate compliance burden – and ‘onshore’ worlds – access to top banking options, payment service providers, merchant accounts and credit card processing and better reputations – while minimizing the above-mentioned downsides.

 Finally, where is the best place to incorporate an international business?

 To summarize, that’s best answered by determining what your company’s particular needs are, your business activity, your suppliers and clients’ location, your tax residency status and more.
-There are many variables to consider – banking, customer/vendor payment options, the UBOs (ultimate beneficial owner) citizenship and tax residency amongst others.
+There are many variables to consider – banking, customer/vendor payment options, the UBOs (ultimate beneficial owners) citizenship and tax residency, amongst others.

-In the next letter, we will review the key aspects to take into account in some jurisdictions that may help you determine if they are suitable for your specific business.
+In the next article, we will review the key aspects to take into account in some jurisdictions, which may help you determine if they are suitable for your specific business.